Snake Meaning and Symbolism

 In one of their novels, Die Unendliche Geschicte (The Neverending Story), a group of snakes are biting each other shown as an amulet called Auryn.

-It was a shamanic custom to inject the blood of serpent into an infected human body for practicing black magic, witchcraft, and other occult tricks.
+It was a shamanic custom to inject the blood of a serpent into an infected human body for practicing black magic, witchcraft, and other occult tricks.

 Various statues in Thailand where Buddha is depicted in a meditation pose have a Naga snake protecting it from rain and storm.